 In the Fall, After the Fire had the chance to present at the 2021 Colorado Wildland Fire Conference on the North Bay Forest Improvement Program.
-It was as successful discussion…Read More
+It was as successful discussion as fire professionals from all over the state learned how this public-private partnership among four counties could be implemented in Colorado.
+While there was much…Read More

 Jennifer Gray Thompson, CEO and Judy Coffey, Board President of After the Fire, a leading nonprofit in wildfire recovery in the United States, announced a grant from the Walmart Foundation to support programs dedicated to helping communities recover, rebuild and reimagine after experiencing a megafire.